jyundt/oval-ansible/README.md

 There is a fourth [base](roles/base) role that applies to _all_ hosts.
 This base role includes stuff like ntp, certbot, additional ssh keys, etc.

 ## Networking
-The playbook assumes each host will have a "public" and "private" network.
-Both public and private network interfaces are firewalled.
-Only tcp ports 80/443 are exposed on the public interface of each webserver.
-(All servers have tcp port 443 open for `certbot` certificate renewal.)

-All `WEB <-> APP <-> DB` traffic occurs over the private network using TLS v1.2.
+All `WEB <-> APP <-> DB` traffic occurs over the network using TLS v1.2.
+Firewalld is used to expose the DB and uWSGI to (only) the application servers and web servers respectively.

 By default, all application servers will connect to the **first** database server listed in the `[db]` ansible group.
 The current deployment is designed to utilize a single postgres DB instance.
 Multiple DB servers can be deployed, however, only the first DB server will be used by the application servers.